Bristol and Exeter Railway

-The Bristol & Exeter Railway (B&ER) was an English railway company formed to connect Bristol and Exeter.
+The Bristol and Exeter Railway (B&ER) was an English railway company formed to connect Bristol and Exeter.
 It was built on the broad gauge and its engineer was Isambard Kingdom Brunel.
 It opened in stages between 1841 and 1844.
 It was allied with the Great Western Railway (GWR), which built its main line between London and Bristol, and in time formed part of a through route between London and Cornwall.

-It became involved in the gauge wars, a protracted and expensive attempt to secure territory against rival companies supported by the London and South Western Railway (LSWR) which used the narrow gauge, later referred to as standard gauge.
+It became involved in the British Gauge War, a protracted and expensive attempt to secure territory against rival companies supported by the London and South Western Railway (LSWR) which used the narrow gauge, later referred to as standard gauge.

 At first it contracted with the GWR for that company to work the line, avoiding the expense of acquiring locomotives, but after that arrangement expired in 1849, the B&ER operated its own line.
 It opened a number of branches within the general area it served: to Clevedon, Cheddar, Wells, Weston-super-Mare, Chard, Yeovil and Tiverton.

 The B&ER was financially successful but amalgamated with the GWR in 1876, the combined company being called the Great Western Railway.

 History

 Formation and construction

-The Great Western Railway (GWR) obtained its authorising Act of Parliament in 1835, to build its line between London and Bristol.
+The Great Western Railway (GWR) obtained its authorising act of Parliament, the Great Western Railway Act 1835 (5 & 6 Will.
+4. c. cvii) in 1835, to build its line between London and Bristol.
 The merchants of Bristol were anxious to secure a railway route to Exeter, an important commercial centre and a port on the English Channel, giving easier shipping connections to continental Europe.
-They promoted the Bristol and Exeter Railway and when they issued a prospectus on 1 October 1835, they had little difficulty in securing subscriptions for the £1,500,000 scheme.
+They promoted the Bristol and Exeter Railway and when they issued a prospectus on 1 October 1835, they had little difficulty in securing subscriptions for the £1.5 million scheme.

-Isambard Kingdom Brunel was appointed engineer—he was also engineer to the GWR—and his assistant William Gravatt surveyed the route, leading to presentation of a Parliamentary Bill for the 1836 session.
-The Bill had an easy passage and was enacted on 19 May 1836.
-The Act did not specify the gauge of the track; branches at Bridgwater and to Tiverton were authorised.
+Isambard Kingdom Brunel was appointed engineer—he was also engineer to the GWR—and his assistant William Gravatt surveyed the route, leading to presentation of a parliamentary bill for the 1836 session.
+The bill had an easy passage and was enacted as the Bristol and Exeter Railway Act 1836 (6 & 7 Will.
+4. c. xxxvi) on 19 May 1836.
+The act did not specify the gauge of the track; branches at Bridgwater and to Tiverton were authorised.
 Notwithstanding the apparent family connection to the neighbouring GWR, none of the B&ER directors was also a GWR director at this time.
 The GWR was still under construction.

 The early euphoria turned to great difficulty in raising finance for construction.
 4,000 of the 15,000 subscribed shares were forfeited for non-payment of calls before the line was built.
 A contract was let for the first part of the line, from a temporary terminus at Pylle Hill, west of the New Cut (an arm of the River Avon).
-The position improved somewhat in 1838, and indeed the Company obtained Parliamentary powers for four short branches: of these only one, to Weston-super-Mare, was actually built.
+The position improved somewhat in 1838, and indeed the company obtained powers in the Bristol and Exeter Railway Act 1838 (1 & 2 Vict. c. xxvi) for four short branches: of these only one, to Weston-super-Mare, was actually built.